Orlando, Florida is known for being a mecca for family travel, but are there things to do in Orlando for adults that are traveling without kids?

 If eating and drinking are your thing, Orlando has plenty of places for you to see how much room you have in your stomach for dessert.

-Check out my list of foodie things to do in Orlando for adults to figure out where to go when you need sustenance or just a super fun night out.
+Check out our list of foodie things to do in Orlando for adults to figure out where to go when you need sustenance or just a super fun night out!

-As mentioned, Disney World does rule a lot of Orlando, but I bring it up for foodies because some of their restaurants are very adult-oriented.
+As mentioned, Disney World does rule a lot of Orlando, and we bring it up again for foodies because some of their restaurants are very adult-oriented.

-If you’re a craft beer lover, the Orlando Brewing Company has got you covered.
+If you’re a craft beer lover, the Big Storm Brewing Company has got you covered!

-Visit their taproom in Orlando’s industrial district just south of downtown where you can try dozens of their organic craft beer while meeting the locals and hanging out with friends.
+Visit their taproom at Orlando’s lively Amway Center, where you can try all of their mouthwatering craft beers while watching sports and hanging out with friends!

 Not too far west of downtown Orlando is Lakeridge Winery and Vineyards in Clermont.